wylieswanson/AgileCLU/README.md

 Configuration
 -------------
-After installing AgileCLU, run "agileprofile" and put the output in /etc/agile/agile.conf.
+After installing AgileCLU, run use the profile tool to generate the proper output to place in an /etc/agile/agile.conf configuration file.
+You can create as many configuration profiles as you like, specifying to use them over the default agile.conf profile by specifying the -l option on any given command.

+	agileprofile

 Requirements
 ------------